Software Engineer Detained At JFK, Given Test To Prove He's An Engineer

 Nice of you to leave that out.

-The correct answer: look on stack overflow (Score:3)
+The correct answer: look on stack overflow (Score:5, Insightful)

 The correct answer to all of these questions is "why don't you look on stackoverflow?"